mds1/evm-diff/README.md

 Diff EVM-compatible chains in a friendly format.

+⚠️ **This site is a work in progress and should not yet be relied on.
+Check out the [issues](https://github.com/mds1/evm-diff/issues) if you'd like to contribute.**

 ## Overview

 There's lot of EVM-compatible chains, and they can differ in various, subtle ways.